ELos385/Fireball_III_analysis/README.md

 when running a jupyter notebook which requires LAMP, select the kernel "Python (FBIII)" from the drop down menu

-## Write bash script to automatically load settings:
+## Write bash script to automatically load settings